rollthecloudinc/quell/README.md

  cdn --> audio[audio]
 ```

+# Static+

+Druid takes static websites to the next level by providing complete, pre-rendered html pages that include JavaScript.
+This allows pages to easily indexed for SEO without sacrificing usability.
+Once the page is rendered for the a user the browser takes over and provides a seamless, modern fluent experience without reloading pages using Angular framework.

 # Modules

 Druid modules enable devs, builders and editors to quickly realize usable, modern web experiences optimised for zero-trust no / low cost cloud hosting.